 What is a Management Plan?

-From my perspective, a Management Plan is where all the critical areas of a business are summarized so if the owner of the business wins the lottery and never wants to work another day in their life in the business and not come to work tomorrow, the business will survive and grow.
+From my perspective, a Management Plan is where all the critical areas of a business are summarized so if the owner of the business wins the lottery and never wants to work another day in their life in the business and not come to work tomorrow, the business will still survive and grow.

 What are some things to include in the Management Plan?

-At a minimum the Management Plan needs to include a summary of key business information.
+At a minimum, the Management Plan needs to include a summary of key business information.
 This includes the following:

 - A current and monthly updated summary of all suppliers.
 All suppliers may be too much but at least the suppliers that supply any critical materials or provide more than 5% of the company materials.

-- A current and monthly updated summary of all business support services such as the CPA, attorney(s), financial planner(s), landlord, lenders, government agencies in case any are needed urgently.
+- A current and monthly updated summary of all business support services such as the CPA, attorney(s), financial planner(s), landlord, lenders, and government agencies in case any are needed urgently.